What Will I Learn?

 During this program, students will receive both classroom and hands-on practical instruction on covering:

-• Basic fire behavior and safety
+• Basic introductory to fire behavior and local fuel types.

 Description